 In a nutshell, eCRFs are electronic case report forms used to collect detailed data and facilitate coordination between investigators and sponsors; eCRFs can help researchers answer study objectives or test hypotheses.
 Depending on the size of the study, data collection can be a flexible process: data can be captured over a period of weeks, months, or years.
 In fact, it may also include data from check-up visits, even months after patients’ treatment has ceased.

 Note that traditionally, the research institution conducting the clinical study is responsible for the specific design of any eCRF.
 Specific eCRFs help researchers achieve an integrated solution for the needs of their research body (of any size).
 Nevertheless, perhaps the most beneficial aspect of eCRFs (relevant to our global society), is the fact that eCRFs enable the remote sharing of clinical data and multi-center analysis, allowing productive audits.
 At the same time, research standards and confidentiality are the main objectives of any eCRF design, and in fact, software solutions like Qolty guarantee 100% safety.

 Goals and Benefits of eCRFs

-Data Capture: eCRFs allows detailed data collection at distinct times (Meinecke, 2017).
-Having data in real time guarantees accurate observations and reliable findings.
+Data Capture: eCRFs allow detailed data collection at distinct times (Meinecke, 2017).
+Having data in real-time guarantees accurate observations and reliable findings.

 Work-flow Process: As eCRFs implement automated alerting processes, medical staff and patients benefit from research.
 Automated features eliminate the need for additional training and at the same time, they boast people’s motivation.
 Pop-up windows can be helpful attributes.